AHRI Update

 <p>Description automatically generated

 Register Today!
-AHRI to Host Three-Part Webinar Series on A2L Refrigerants
+AHRI Announces Remaining Dates for Three-Part Webinar Series on A2L Refrigerants

 AHRI is hosting a three-part webinar series on A2L refrigerants designed to assist authorities having jurisdiction (AHJs) and members of the fire service by providing background, context, and the current landscape of the A2L refrigerant transition.
 Building on information from the first webinar, “Introduction to A2L Refrigerants,” the following sessions will discuss specific, technical aspects of A2L refrigerant use.A blue gas cylinder with white text</p>